GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/channel-list-components/list-tap-events.md

 ## Deep linking

 The SwiftUI SDK supports deep linking.
 For example, when you receive a push notification for a new message, you want to be navigated directly to the channel where the message was sent.
-In order to do this, you can initalize the `ChatChannelListView` with additional parameter `selectedChannelId`, which can be extracted from the push notification's payload.
+In order to do this, you can initialize the `ChatChannelListView` with additional parameter `selectedChannelId`, which can be extracted from the push notification's payload.

 ```swift
 ChatChannelListView(